-In this Q&A, Jeremy Black, Professor of History, Exeter University and author of Military Strategy: A Global History is interviewed by Robert von Maier, Publisher and Editor-in-Chief at Brécourt Academic.
+In this Q&A, Jeremy Black, emeritus professor of history at the University of Exeter and author of Military Strategy: A Global History, is interviewed by Robert von Maier, Publisher and Editor-in-Chief at Brécourt Academic.

 Robert von Maier: In your Introduction for Military Strategy: A Global History you refer to “academics who write on the military and who tend to seek intellectual assessments of war.”
 How has this particular academic mindset influenced the historiography?

 Jeremy Black: I find some of the intellectual discussion of warfare by academics overly schematic, not least with a determination to reduce its complexity to rules and models of a social science format.
 Much of the focus on state–warfare relationships is of this type, as is the discussion on military revolutions and much of the work on causes of war.
 The search for a comprehensive model is especially misplaced.

 Robert von Maier: How can a thorough understanding of military strategy—throughout the ages—help historians better assess the various conflicts of the 20th century?